Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 **So page 3 stays**, only the LFO rate and depth controls leave it, and the FS1 collision is solved separately by moving the reset to FS1 + FS2.
 See Tier 1.

 ### O2.
-Catch and takeover in LFO mode
+RESOLVED.
+Centre-off depths sidestep the catch trap

-Every LFO depth defaults to zero, which is an extreme.
-That is the same shape as the known trap where a parameter defaulting to 0.0 needs a full counter-clockwise sweep before pure catch picks it up, so the knob reads as dead.
+The worry was that every LFO depth defaults to zero, an extreme, which is the known shape of the dead-knob trap: a parameter sitting at 0.0 needs a full counter-clockwise sweep before pure catch picks it up.
+With two LFO pages that would have been every depth knob, twice.

-With two LFO pages, every depth knob has two stored values, so entering either page lands all of them on values the physical position does not match.

-**The 15% give-up takeover must extend to both LFO pages from the first build.** Without it, every depth knob feels broken on first touch, times two pages.
+**Bipolar attenuverter depths solve it by construction.** Off is the centre of travel, not an end of it, so a knob left anywhere lands within reach.
+The 15% give-up takeover still applies and should extend to both LFO pages, but it is no longer load-bearing.

 ### O3.
 LFO rate range rework